mczph/mczph/README.md

 Bad Zenscript user,don't know how to use Crafttweaker advancedly.

-The developer of modpack Interactions https://github.com/Project-Interactions/Interactions.
+The developer of modpack [Interactions](https://github.com/Project-Interactions/Interactions).